Prison abolition movement in the United States: Queer Abolitionist Thought

 Issues related to prison abolition have attracted the attention of several prominent queer studies scholars who wish to draw attention to the intersection of queerness and the carceral system.
 As a social justice issue, queer scholars are concerned about the inhumane conditions of the U.S. carceral system and the ways it specifically punishes LGBTQ+ populations.
 Sarah Lamble, a professor at Birkbeck, University of London, notes how queer, transgender, and gender non-conforming people of color are "over-policed, over-criminalized, and over-represented in the prison system".
 For example, transgender women and two spirit people are much more likely to be placed in solitary confinement.
 Queer abolitionist scholars analyze how “... gender, sex, and sexuality have been deployed within larger political, economic, and social processes driving mass incarceration in the United States”.
 Some scholars have also identified the U.S. carceral system as functioning as an “anti-queer regime” in its punishments of LGBTQ+ populations.

 Eric A. Stanley, a professor of Gender and Women’s Studies at UC Berkeley, and Dean Spade, a law professor and transgender activist, argue that queerness and the prison abolition movement have been intertwined since before the term “abolition” gained popularity in academic and activist spaces.
-In Queering Prison Abolition, Now?, Stanley and Spade write how early queer and transgender activism against state violence built the foundation of modern abolitionist frameworks.
+In Queering Prison Abolition, Now?, Stanley and Spade talk about how early queer and transgender activism against state violence built the foundation of modern abolitionist frameworks.
 They cite the works of activists Marsha P. Johnson and Sylvia Rivera.
 Scholar Regina Kunzel writes how the gay and lesbian activism of the 1970s brought to attention the enforcement of heteronormativity and a gender binary.